 Registration comes with the purchase of any package.
 By registering you affirm your dog as a Service Dog, Emotional Support Animal and/or Therapy dog as defined by the American Disability Act.
-Proof of registration is included as a downloadable PDF with the Digital Package or mailed to you with the Basic, Premium or Ultimate Packages.
+Proof of registration is included as an instantly downloadable PDF with the Digital Package or mailed to you within 5-10 business days with the Basic, Premium or Ultimate Packages.

 The ADA does not require certification, but it is recommended to have proof that the animal has been certified or registered to help staff and general public recognize your dog as a support animal.
 By law businesses my only ask you two questions to determine if your dog is a service dog:

 - Is the dog a service animal required because of a disability?

 - What work or task has the dog been trained to perform?

 It is unlawful to ask any questions about your disability.